Skip navigation

 4.5 Result Chart

 The result chart graphically displays the results reported in the summary table in one diagram.
-The red bars show the performance (throughput) to power ratio of each target load given on the y-axis graphically (corresponding to the upper x-axis) and numerically as a label in the bar.
+The red bars show the performance to power ratio (throughput / W) of each target load given on the y-axis graphically (corresponding to the upper x-axis) and numerically as a label in the bar.
 Longer bars / higher numbers are better.
 By definition there is no throughput for the "Active Idle" level and so the ratio is always 0.
 The bold blue line with the markers corresponds to the lower x-axis and shows the average power consumption for each target load given on the y-axis.
 Lower numbers are better.
 The thin, vertical, straight line corresponds to the upper x-axis and shows the overall ssj_ops per watt result of the benchmark.
 A higher number is better.

-5. System under test
+6. System under test

 The following section of the report file describes the hardware and the software of the system under test (SUT) used to run the reported SPECpower benchmark with the level of detail required to reproduce this result.